- Guillaume Warmuz

-Local students created Racing Club de Lens in 1906 and they adopted red and gold colors in 1924.
-In 1932 Lens moved to their current home, the Stade Bollaert-Delelis.
+Local students created Racing Club de Lens in 1906, and they adopted the red and gold colors in 1924.
+In 1932, Lens moved to their current home, the Stade Bollaert-Delelis.
 The first major achievement in the RC Lens stats was reaching the first division in 1937.

-The club’s future was in doubt in 1962 as the coal mines were shut down.
-Regardless, Lens was one of the best offensive teams in Division 1 in 1963-1964, with 71 goals.
+The club’s future was in doubt in 1962, since the coal mines were shut down.
+Regardless, Lens was one of the best offensive teams in Ligue 1 Division 1 in 1963-1964, with 71 goals.
 Striker Ahmed Oudjani was the league’s top scorer, with 30 goals.

 Upon their return, Lens made their second Coupe de France final, in 1975.
 However, they lost 2-0 to Saint-Etienne.
 Later, they finished second in the league behind Nantes and played in the UEFA Cup for the first time.

 Ligue 1 - Betting News